-The M25PE10 memory is organized as 2 sectors, each containing 256 pages.
-Each page is 256 bytes wide.
-Thus, the whole memory can be viewed as consisting of 512 pages, or 131, 072 bytes.
+The memory is organized as 32 sectors that are further divided up into 16 subsectors each (512 subsectors in total).
+Each sector contains 256 pages and each subsector contains 16 pages.
+Each page is 256-byte wide.
+Thus, the whole memory can be viewed as consisting of 8192 pages, or 2,097,152 bytes.

-The memories can be erased a page at a time, using the Page Erase instruction, a subsector at a time, using the SubSector Erase instruction, a sector at a time, using the Sector Erase instruction or as a whole, using the Bulk Erase instruction.
+The memory can be erased a page at a time, using the page erase instruction, a subsector at a time, using the subsector erase instruction, a sector at a time, using the sector erase instruction, or as a whole, using the bulk erase instruction.

-The memory can be write protected by either hardware or software using a mix of volatile and non-volatile protection features, depending on the application needs.
+The memory can be write protected by either hardware or software using mixed volatile and non-volatile protection features, depending on the application needs.
 The protection granularity is of 64 Kbytes (sector granularity).